-The Health & Safety at Work Act 2015 is part of a reform package aimed at reducing the number of serious work-related injuries and deaths in New Zealand by at least 25 percent by 2020.
+The new law is part of a reform package aimed at reducing the number of serious work related injuries and deaths in New Zealand by at least 25 percent by 2020.

 Every year 52 people die on the job, hundreds more are seriously injured, and 600-900 die from work-related diseases.